-Otherwise, you may get a direction or advice.
+Otherwise, you may get direction or advice.
 It is a basic technique that you will apply widely.

 - Product Analysis.
-It is applicable when you need to produce a product rather than service or result.
+It is applicable when you need to produce a product rather than a service or result.
 This technique focuses on decomposing product value.
 Just like WBS does with the scope.

 Further, you need to analyze the product from ergonomic and functional viewpoints, then make decisions on materials or processes that will comply with performance requirements.

 All in all, your goal is to define tangible deliverables.